trychlos/pwix-typed-message/README.md

     // 1
 ```

-### Blaze components

-#### `TypedMessage`

-Display the topmost in semantic order of the pushed `TypedMessage`'s.

-Accepts a data context as:

-- `orderable`: an instance of an object compliant with `OStack.IOrderableStack` interface (for example, an instance of `TM.MessagesSet` class).

-- `classes`: a list of classes as a String, to be added whatever be the displayed message, defaulting to nothing.

 ## Configuration

 The package's behavior can be configured through a call to the `TM.configure()` method, with just a single javascript object argument, which itself should only contains the options you want override.